-At the Agile Eastern Europe 2015 conference Claudio Perrone gave a keynote titled "Evolve and Disrupt".
-InfoQ interviewed Perrone about continuous evolution, servant leadership, popcorn flow (an approach to continuous evolution through rapid experimentation), and doing experiments to make change more continuous.
+Claudio Perrone talks about continuous evolution, servant leadership, popcorn flow (continuous evolution through rapid experimentation), and doing experiments to make change more continuous.

-When work gets delayed (it’s blocked), it is of particular interest to look for ways to improve the smooth flow of work by resolving the causes of that delay.
-In the long term, finding ways to eliminate the root causes of these delays is a superior solution.
-This article discusses clustering blockers and provides ways to prioritize those blockers that have the most impact or are the quickest wins.
+Finding ways to eliminate root causes of delays can improve flow.
+This article discusses clustering blockers and provides ways to prioritize blockers that have most impact or are the quickest wins.

 Lean Product Development takes an end-to-end focus on the flow of work through a system.
 This article discusses what impedes the flow of work, and how we manage impediments to the flow of work.